XpiritBV/GABC2018_HandsOnLabs/ML/step1.md

 ## Select data

 As we do not need all the data columns, we need to clean some of the data.
 Use a *Select Columns in Dataset* block to exclude the Name, FamilyMemberId, LastSeenAtCode and PassportNr columns.
-Keeping all the others.
+Keep all the other columns, we need them for the analysis.

 ## Edit metadata

 The next step is to make the data categorical.
 This tells the system how to use the columns further downstream.
 You can use an *Edit Metadata* block for this.
-Make sure to select the *Make Categorical* option and apply this on rank, neighbourhood, alive and gender columns.
+Make sure to select the *Make Categorical* option and apply this on Rank, Neighbourhood, Alive and Gender columns.

 ## Scrub the data

 Not all the data is clean enough.
 We have missing values, empty rows ec, so we need to clean the dataset.
 The 'Missing Value Scrubber' can be used for this purpose.
 We advice to place two of those after each other.
-The first one need to replace missing values with the median and the second one should just drop the entire row when there are any left over missing values.
+The first one needs to replace missing values with the median and the second one should just drop the entire row when there are any left over missing values.

 ## Split